DCSIL-summer-course/react-firebase/Readme.md

 ### What should call receiveMessages()?

-We only want to start listening for messages once the user has entere their name.
+We only want to start listening for messages once the user has entered their name.
 We'll call `receiveMessages` from the `userActions.js`:

 ```javascript
 import { receiveMessages } from './messageActions.js';